ropensci/MODIStsp/README.md

 * Windows:`C:\Users\you\Desktop\MODIStsp -g -s "X:/yourpath/youroptions.RData"`
   (see `C:\Users\you\Desktop\MODIStsp -h` for details).

-If you do not want to install any link, launchers can be found in the subdirectory MODIStsp/ExtData/Launcher of your library path.
+If you do not want to install any link, launchers can be found in the subdirectory "MODIStsp/ExtData/Launcher" of your library path.

-### Batch Processing
+### Scheduled Processing
 MODIStsp allows to automatically update the time series of a selected MODIS product whenever a new image is available.
-To periodically and automatically update time series of a selected product without GUI interaction, you shuold simply:
+To periodically and automatically update time series of a selected product without GUI interaction, you should simply:

-1)	Open the MODIStsp GUI, define the parameters of the processing specifying a date in the future as the “Ending Date” and save the processing options as an RData file.
+1) Open the MODIStsp GUI, define the parameters of the processing specifying a date in the future as the "Ending Date" and save the processing options as an RData file.
 Then quit the program.

-2) Schedule the execution of the MODIStsp.bat (for Windows) or MODIStsp.sh (for Linux) batch execution scripts available in the “Inst/batch” subfolder of the package installation as a windows scheduled task or linux “cron” job, specifying the path of the previously saved Options file as additional "-s" argument, such as in:

-  > MODIStsp.sh -g –s “c:/Temp/Test_Options.RData”.
+2) Schedule the execution of the launcher installed as seen before (or located in the subdirectory "MODIStsp/ExtData/Launcher" of your library path):
+   * Linux: edit your crontab by opening a terminal and typing
+     ```bash
+     crontab -e
+     ```
+     Then add an entry for the launcher.
+For example, if you have installed it in /usr/bin and you want to run the tool every day at 23.00, add:
+     ```bash
+     0 23 * * * /usr/bin/MODIStsp -g -s "/yourpath/youroptions.RData"
+     ```
+   * Windows: create a Task following [these instructions](https://technet.microsoft.com/en-us/library/cc748993.aspx); add the path of the MODIStsp.bat launcher as Action (point 6), and specify  `-g -s "X:/yourpath/youroptions.RData"` as argument.